Getting Serious About Security Breaches with Endpoint Protection

 What is endpoint security?

-Endpoint security is different from antivirus software.
+Endpoint security means making sure these devices comply with company policies before they are granted network access, to prevent a costly and dangerous security breach.
+Endpoint protection includes more than just antivirus software.
 Endpoint security software starts with the main client, is distributed to devices and is then usually managed from a command post within an enterprise or midsize company.
 A company’s central server hosts the software and regulates what devices can connect to the network based on log-ins, detected file types and more.

-Antivirus software is hosted on a computer and eliminates detected viruses from that particular device.
+Antivirus software is hosted on a computer and eliminates detected viruses from that particular device for data breach or malware protection.
 Keeping updated antivirus software on a computer will keep the virus from spreading once that device is connected to the internet.
 Antivirus software is typically one component of the larger endpoint security software suite that a company should run.

 An easily overlooked endpoint: Printers

 Conversations with IT professionals regarding printer security are changing.
 Security teams are now driving more conversations around printing and are also involving corporate C-suite executives.
-As a result of rising cyberthreats, senior executives are more willing to invest everywhere necessary to ensure their environments are secure.
+As a result of rising security breaches, senior executives are more willing to invest everywhere necessary to ensure their environments are protected.

 A 2015 Ponemon Institute report stated that 64% of IT managers believe their printers were infected with malware, and that 56% of enterprises ignored their printers in their endpoint security strategy.
 With that in mind, companies like HP are building printers that include security measures.
 New features such as detection and “self-healing” recovery from attacks, whitelisting of known and accepted firmware, and Run-time Intrusion Detection, which provides in-device memory monitoring for attacks, are now standard features on HP LaserJet Enterprise and OfficeJet Enterprise X printers with HP PageWide Technology.
 HP also offers a policy-based printer security compliance solution called JetAdvantage Security Manager, to help create an entire security system around its printers.